andrewnoonan2004/version-control-group-project/CODE-OF-CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Version Control Group Project Code of Conduct

 ## Our Pledge